jvhoof/ngf-azure-templates/NGF-Quickstart-HA-1NIC-AS-ELB-ILB-STD/README.md

 ## Template Parameters
 | Parameter Name | Description
 |---|---
-adminPassword | Password for the Next Gen Admin tool prefix | identifying prefix for all VM's being build. e.g WeProd would become WeProd-VM-NGF (Max 19 char, no spaces, [A-Za-z0-9] vNetAddressSpace | Network range of the VNET (e.g. 172.16.136.0/22) subnetNGF | Network range of the subnet containing the NextGen Firewall (e.g. 172.16.136.0/24) subnetRed | Network range of the red subnet (e.g. 172.16.137.0/24) subnetGreen | Network range of the green subnet (e.g. 172.16.138.0/24) imageSKU | SKU Hourly (PAYG) or BYOL (Bring your own license) vmSize | Size of the VMs to be created ccManaged | Is this instance managed via a Next Gen Control Center (Yes/No) ccClusterName | The name of the cluster of this instance in the Next Gen Control Center ccRangeId | The range location of this instance in the Next Gen Control Center ccIpAddress | IP address of the Next Gen Control Center ccSecret | Secret to retrieve the configuration from the Next Gen Control Center
+adminPassword | Password for the Firewall Admin tool prefix | identifying prefix for all VM's being build. e.g WeProd would become WeProd-VM-NGF (Max 19 char, no spaces, [A-Za-z0-9] vNetAddressSpace | Network range of the VNET (e.g. 172.16.136.0/22) subnetNGF | Network range of the subnet containing the CloudGen Firewall (e.g. 172.16.136.0/24) subnetRed | Network range of the red subnet (e.g. 172.16.137.0/24) subnetGreen | Network range of the green subnet (e.g. 172.16.138.0/24) imageSKU | SKU Hourly (PAYG) or BYOL (Bring your own license) vmSize | Size of the VMs to be created ccManaged | Is this instance managed via a CloudGen Firewall Control Center (Yes/No) ccClusterName | The name of the cluster of this instance in the CloudGen Firewall Control Center ccRangeId | The range location of this instance in the CloudGen Firewall Control Center ccIpAddress | IP address of the CloudGen Firewall Control Center ccSecret | Secret to retrieve the configuration from the CloudGen Firewall Control Center